-Configure payload logging for a Managed Ruleset via API · Cloudflare Web Application Firewall (WAF) docs
+Configure payload logging for a Managed Ruleset via API

 }

-For more information on deploying Managed Rulesets via API, see Deploy a Managed Ruleset in the Ruleset Engine documentation.
+For more information on deploying Managed Rulesets via API, refer to Deploy a Managed Ruleset in the Ruleset Engine documentation.

 Disable payload logging